-

 We hope you’ll help us with this today by making a contribution in an amount that makes sense for you!

-Please include “Housing Initiative” in the memo line and send to:
+Please include “Housing Initiative” in the memo line and send the check to:

 BLUU